vaibhav1284/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-Potential shortcomings in the pipeline is as follows :
+Potential shortcomings in the pipeline are as follows :
 * Noisy data (rainy/dusty/dark/shahow) may lead to missing lane lines
-* Steep curves or steep ascedent/descent would require further tests and tuning parameters
+* Steep curves or steep ascent/descent would require further tests and tuning parameters
 * In case of no lane markings (missing lane lines in roads for a patch), lanes lines may not be drawn

 ### 3. Suggest possible improvements to your pipeline